Truss Bridge vs. Boardwalk System for Your Pedestrian Bridge Project

 When designing a pedestrian bridge that crosses a wetland, creek, or stream, designers are faced with a choice—should you specify a truss bridge or a boardwalk system?
 Taking it one step further, what if the section of the trail you’re designing for is located in a remote area?
-I heard this question from a designer recently and thought I’d summarize my thoughts here…
+We've heard this question from designers recently.

 First, it’s important to keep in mind that there are applications best suited for truss bridges, and there are applications best suited for boardwalk systems.
 Especially when it comes to pedestrian bridge design, there is no shortage of options for the engineer or landscape architect of record.